2. The Parable of the Ten Virgins

-Jesus had a way of telling stories or parables that captivated hearts and shook people to the core of their being, especially when He turned the story around and applied it to those who were listening.
-He did this with Simon the Pharisee after Simon criticized Jesus for allowing a prostitute to weep over His feet and wipe them with her hair (Luke 7:41-43).
+Jesus had a way of telling stories or parables that captivated hearts and shook people to the core of their being, especially when He turned the story around and applied it to those listening.
+He did this with Simon the Pharisee after Simon criticized Jesus for allowing a sinful woman to weep over His feet and wipe them with her hair (Luke 7:36-50).
 Christ’s parables revealed the hearts of His listeners.
-Regardless of class or gender, His words would reach them, even the self-righteous and those who thought they were okay with their religiosity.
-The Lord would paint a picture with His words and cause the listeners to conclude, and then reveal to them that they were a part of the story!
-This would cause people to see themselves in a new light.
+Regardless of class or gender, His words would reach into the hearts of even the self-righteous hypocrites and those who hid behind their good works.
+Jesus painted pictures with words that brought people to make conclusions and judgment calls before revealing that they were a part of the story!
+These parables caused people to see themselves in a new light bringing conviction and repentance.

-The prophets of the Old Testament spoke in a similar way.
-The Lord would give listeners stories or analogies to illustrate a point and provoke them to form an opinion.
-For example, the prophet Nathan did this to King David with his account of the little ewe lamb beloved by its master that was stolen (2 Samuel 12:1-10).
+Some of the prophets of the Old Testament spoke similarly.
+The Lord would give the prophets stories or analogies to illustrate a point, provoking them to form opinions.
+For example, when David had an adulterous affair with Bathsheba and had her husband killed, the Lord sent the prophet Nathan to King David with his account of the little ewe lamb beloved by its master that was stolen and sacrificed (2 Samuel 12:1-10).
 The story made David see his life from God's perspective.
 The Lord did the same to Jonah with the story of the gourd.
-God showed Jonah that the prophet cared more for a gourd that sprang from the ground than the people that God wanted to reach with a message of warning (Jonah 4:5-11).
-Jonah was offended because God chose to show mercy to this Gentile city of Nineveh!
+God showed Jonah that the prophet cared more for a gourd that sprang from the ground than the people God wanted to reach with a message of warning (Jonah 4:5-11).
+Jonah was offended because God chose to show mercy to the Gentile city of Nineveh!

-I am sure we all think that we would never be offended if God chose to extend mercy to someone.
+I am sure we all think we would never be offended if God chose to extend mercy to someone.
 But wait a minute.
-Have you ever wanted to see someone get “what is coming to him?”
-You see, when God shines the light into the recesses of our hearts, we are often surprised at what comes to light.
+Have you ever wanted to see someone get “what’s coming to them?”
+When God shines the light into the recesses of our hearts, we are often surprised at what comes to light.
 He does this because of His great mercy for us.
-In the story that we are about to consider, He wants to speak to each of us and wants us to think where we see ourselves in this story.
-This parable focuses on the continued readiness of all believers for the coming of the Bridegroom and the advent of eternity.
+In the parable we consider today, the Lord wants to speak to us about our destiny when the Lord closes the curtain on this evil age.
+The parable's focus is to be ready for the Bridegroom's coming and the advent of eternity.

 1“At that time the kingdom of heaven will be like ten virgins who took their lamps and went out to meet the bridegroom.
 2Five of them were foolish and five were wise.
 3The foolish ones took their lamps but did not take any oil with them.
 4The wise ones, however, took oil in jars along with their lamps.
 5The bridegroom was a long time in coming, and they all became drowsy and fell asleep.
 6“At midnight the cry rang out: ‘Here’s the bridegroom!
 Come out to meet him!’
 7“Then all the virgins woke up and trimmed their lamps.
 8The foolish ones said to the wise, ‘Give us some of your oil; our lamps are going out.’
 9“‘No,’ they replied, ‘there may not be enough for both us and you.
 Instead, go to those who sell oil and buy some for yourselves.’
 10“But while they were on their way to buy the oil, the bridegroom arrived.
 The virgins who were ready went in with him to the wedding banquet.
 And the door was shut.
 11“Later the others also came.
 ‘Lord, Lord,’ they said, ‘open the door for us!’
 12“But he replied, ‘Truly I tell you, I don’t know you.’
 13“Therefore keep watch, because you do not know the day or the hour” (Matthew 25:1-13).